SalesforceLabs/Account-Viewer/readme.md

 In this document:

+- Release History
 - Account Viewer License
 - Authentication and Security
 - Getting Started
 - App Architecture
 - External APIs
 - Third-party Code

+## Release History ##

+New in v1.0.1 (September 8, 2011)

+- Fixes an issue where some users were unable to view any remote account if they didn't have field-level security access to one of the four overview fields on Account (Name, Phone, Website, Industry)
+- Corrected display of decimal fields to properly match their formatting on salesforce.com
+- Better validation on custom login host endpoints
+- Preliminary support for rich text fields
+- Numerous spacing/sizing/alignment fixes and other minor corrections

+New in v1.0 (August 25, 2010)

+- Initial Release

 ## Account Viewer License ##